Datos02-UFM/Cache-implementation/README.md

 ### API/Cache Test

 To cache results, we are using Redis.
-In order to run the test, just launch JMeter, import the `cachingTest.jmx` file and press Start.
+In order to run the test, just launch JMeter, import the `ELKlab.jmx` file and press Start.
 Three tests will run and you will be able to see the results.

 ### Profiling